JORD210 Dynamic Modelling in the Soil-Plant-Atmosphere System

 • 1.
 Introductory lectures

-2. hand outs and exercises
+2. Hand-outs and exercises

-3. PCs (computer lab) and supervision during class hours by the teachers
+3. Supervision during class by the teachers

 In addition to the regular meeting hours, staff will be available for advice during office hours.